Computer Science

 Students will take part in three components of the OCR A Level in Computer Science.

 Two parts are assessed through written examinations.
-The first is in Computer systems, which focuses on the internal workings of the Central Processing Unit, data exchange, software development, data types and legal and ethical issues; the second is in algorithms and programming which focuses on using computational thinking to solve problems; the third component is the programming project.
+The first is in Computer Systems, which focuses on Components of a Computer, Data Exchange, Software Development, Data Types and Legal and Ethical Issues; the second is in Algorithms and Programming which focuses on using Computational Thinking to solve problems; the third component is the Programming Project.
 Students will be expected to analyse a problem, design, develop and test their solution and evaluate it.
-Previous projects have included arcade games, Physics simulations and Educational Learning tools.
+Previous projects have included arcade games, physics simulations and educational learning tools.

 The BTEC in Information Technology is an exciting, enriching and engaging course and through the carefully tailored curriculum, learners build their vocational skills that will enable them to transition directly into the work place or on to Higher Education.